anaconda/anaconda-project/docs/source/user-guide/tasks/work-with-packages.rst

 .. note::

   *Breaking Change in version 0.11.0*.
 All channels you wish to search through for packages must be supplied on the CLI or in the project YAML file.
-Anaconda Project will not respect channels declared in your ``.condarc`` file.
+To support reproducible projects that build the same way for different users, Anaconda Project will not respect channels declared in your ``.condarc`` file.

 Up till now we have not instructed Conda to install packages from specific channels so all packages are installed from the Conda default channels because a specific channel was not requested with ``anaconda-project add-packages`` and